carstenschaefer/DrawerJs/README.md

 # DrawerJS

 DrawerJS is a HTML5 widget that allows drawing and writing on HTML5 canvas element.
 Supports mobile devices.
+It is a customizable WYSIWYG HTML canvas editor for freehand drawing and creating sketches with simple shapes.

+## What is DrawerJs?
+How can I use it?

 Here you will find more informations about features, examples, and you can test it live: [DrawerJs](https://www.DrawerJs.com)

-Here you will find a detailed documentation about the usage and its configuration: [DrawerJs - Docs](https://www.drawerjs.com/documentation)
+Here you will find a detailed documentation about the usage and its configuration: [DrawerJs-Docs](https://www.drawerjs.com/documentation)

+## What is DrawerJs?
+How can I use it?

+Here are the release notes of the deployment since 2015: [Drawerjs-Release Notes] (https://www.drawerjs.com/release-notes)

 # Documentation: